Kyle-Lewis/Kyle-Lewis.github.io/_posts/2017-07-19-Variational-Monte-Carlo-in-QM.md

 	<img src="{{site.baseurl}}/images/variational-mc/4-node-potential.gif" style="padding-bottom:0.5em; width:60%; margin-left:auto; margin-right:auto; display:block;" />
 	<figcaption style="text-align:center;">Distibution for a potential i've made up with 4 "nodes", because why not. </figcaption>
 </figure>

+<h2 align="center">References</h2>

+- An introduction to the <a href="http://pages.cs.wisc.edu/~jerryzhu/cs731/mcmc.pdf" target="_blank">Markov Chain detail balance</a>

+- Or a <a href="https://en.wikipedia.org/wiki/Detailed_balance" target="_blank">wiki page on the topic</a> if you want to scratch that itch with less math.

+- And finally, an introductory <a href="https://youtu.be/Ws63I3F7Moc" target="_blank">Khan video</a> provides a great example to introduce the topic.

+- And <a href="https://github.com/Hobbes1/CudaVariationalMonteCarloQM" target="_blank"> my GitHub repo for this project</a>

+- Introduction to Quantum Mechanics, 2nd ed.
+David Griffiths